Fermi surface expansion above critical temperature in a Hund ferromagnet: Abstract

 \section{Abstract}

 Using a cluster extension of the dynamical mean-field theory, we show that strongly correlated metals subject to Hund's physics exhibit significant electronic structure modulations above magnetic transition temperatures.
-In particular, in a ferromagnet having a large local moment due to Hund's coupling (Hund's ferromagnet), the Fermi surface expands even above the Curie temperature ($T_c$) as if the spin polarization occurred.
-Behind this phenomenon, effective ``Hund's physics'' works in momentum space, originating from a ferromagnetic fluctuation in the strong coupling regime.
-The resulting significantly momentum-dependent (spatially nonlocal) electron correlations induce an electronic structure reconstruction involving the Fermi-surface volume change and the redistribution of the momentum-space occupation.
-Our finding will give a deeper insight into the physics of Hund's ferromagnets above $T_c$.
+In particular, in a ferromagnet having a large local moment due to Hund's coupling (Hund's ferromagnet), the Fermi surface expands even above the Curie temperature ($T_{\rm C}$) as if a spin polarization occurred.
+Behind this phenomenon, effective ``Hund's physics'' works in momentum space, originating from ferromagnetic fluctuations in the strong coupling regime.
+The resulting significantly momentum-dependent (spatially nonlocal) electron correlations induce an electronic structure reconstruction involving a Fermi-surface volume change and a redistribution of the momentum-space occupation.
+Our finding will give a deeper insight into the physics of Hund's ferromagnets above $T_{\rm C}$.

 \paragraph{Introduction.}